Politics of Iran: Political factions

-Scholars such as Maziar Behrooz, Behzad Nabavi, Bahman Baktiari, Maaike Warnaar, Payam Mohseni, have given different formulations of them, varying in number, usually between three and five, the basic three being Principlists aka hard liners, Pragmatists and Reformists, and orientation (ideological purity vs. pragmatism; support for political and religious freedom vs. authoritarianism; support for regulation and intervention in the marketplace vs. laissez faire policies).
+Scholars such as Maziar Behrooz, Behzad Nabavi, Bahman Baktiari, Maaike Warnaar, Payam Mohseni, have given different formulations of them, varying in number, usually between three and five, the basic three being Principlists, (also known as the hard line faction) Pragmatists and Reformists, and orientation (ideological purity vs. pragmatism; support for political and religious freedom vs. authoritarianism; support for regulation and intervention in the marketplace vs. laissez faire policies).

 Elections

 These are the most recent elections that have taken place:

 Complexity of the system

 A network of elected, indirectly elected, and appointed institutions influence each other.

 According to the constitution, the Guardian Council oversees and approves electoral candidates for elections in Iran.
 The Guardian Council has 12 members: 6 clerics, appointed by the Supreme Leader and 6 jurists, elected by the Majlis from among the Muslim jurists nominated by the Head of the Judicial System, who is appointed by the Supreme Leader.
 According to the current law, the Guardian Council approves the Assembly of Experts candidates, who in turn elect the Supreme Leader.

 Indirect elections can reduce accountability and political efficacy.

 Iranian reformists, such as Mohammad-Ali Abtahi have considered this to be the core legal obstacle.

 In 1998, the Guardian Council rejected Hadi Khamenei's candidacy for a seat in the Assembly of Experts for "insufficient theological qualifications".

+A 2026 GAMAAN opinion poll found declining public approval of the government of Iran.
+Main issues according to Iranians include cost of living, inflation, unemployment and health care.